Hungary–Ukraine relations: Accession of Ukraine to the European Union

+On June 21, 2022, Zelenskyy called Viktor Orbán by phone to discuss Ukraine's integration into the EU.
+The Hungarian Prime Minister indicated that he is open to helping the country and supporting its status as a candidate for EU membership.

 The Council of the European Union voted to begin accession negotiations with Ukraine in December 2023.
-These talks was preceded by a significant revision by the Ukrainian government in December 2023 to legislation on national minorities in Ukraine, which addressed recommendations from the Council of Europe's Venice Commission regarding the legislation.
+These talks were preceded by a significant revision by the Ukrainian government in December 2023 to legislation on national minorities in Ukraine, which addressed recommendations from the Council of Europe's Venice Commission regarding the legislation.
 Previously, the Hungarian government (specifically Balázs Orbán, political advisor to the Hungarian Prime Minister) had indicated that, without improvement to Ukrainian legislation on national minority rights, Hungary would not support Ukraine's desire for EU accession.
 After the revision to the Ukrainian national minorities legislation, Hungarian Foreign Minister Péter Szijjártó noted that it represented an improvement but suggested that national minority legislation was not yet entirely satisfactory to Hungary.
 The revised Ukrainian national minority legislation includes, according to a summary of legislation by Rubryka, the right of "[r]epresentatives of national minorities" to "receive basic and specialized secondary education in their respective languages" and the right of private universities "to choose a language of teaching" provided that it is an official language of the European Union.
 Importantly, the Polish Centre for Eastern Studies notes in an analysis that the Hungarian government did not seem to place national minorities legislation concerns at the center of its discourse on opposing "Ukraine’s integration with the EU", instead "[focusing] on accusing the Ukrainian leadership of ‘widespread and systemic corruption’ and emphasising Ukraine's problems with the rule of law and democracy".

+In June 2025, Hungarian Prime Minister Viktor Orbán announced Hungary's opposition to Ukraine's accession negotiations with the European Union and NATO.

+Carpathian Eight

+On 18 September 2026, Ukrainian President Volodymyr Zelenskyy announced the creation of the Carpathian Eight, a regional cooperation format involving Austria, the Czech Republic, Hungary, Poland, Romania, Serbia, Slovakia and Ukraine.
+The initiative was presented as a framework for cooperation in trade, transport, energy and security.